iroshanvidanage/python/oop/README.md

 ### Test Cases

-- The unit test module takes an obj-oriented approach to testing; introducing a base class used as a test building block called a test case.
+- The unittest module takes an obj-oriented approach to testing; introducing a base class used as a test building block called a test case.
 - Test cases define a context for performing tests.
 Any concept which can be treated as a single unit can be a test case.
 Including: functions, class definitions, workflows, etc.
 - Examples:
     ```py